austinjhunt/sharepoint-wordpress-feed-webpart/README.md

 - [SharePoint Framework](https://aka.ms/spfx)
 - [Microsoft 365 tenant](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant)

-> Get your own free development tenant by subscribing to [Microsoft 365 developer program](http://aka.ms/o365devprogram)
+- Get your own free development tenant by subscribing to [Microsoft 365 developer program](http://aka.ms/o365devprogram)

 ## Prerequisites

 ### For using:

-> Have a Wordpress site in mind that allows access to the /wp-json path for RSS feed consumption
+- Have a Wordpress site in mind that allows access to the /wp-json path for post consumption
-> Have a SharePoint Online site
+- Have a SharePoint Online site

 ### For developing: